Why Do Food Delivery Startups Fail? Discussing Challenges, Strategies, and Solutions

 Solution: To solve this problem, require training to become a delivery agent and use the right packaging to deliver food.
 You can give your restaurant partners standards for food packaging.
 Also, you can implement a rewards system into your app not only for couriers but for restaurants.

 Another interesting solution can be to use the latest technologies like the blockchain.
 A blockchain can be used to make digital contracts to track orders and give customers their money back in case of food delivery issues.
 Thanks to blockchain technology, customers can research restaurants and even suppliers.
 A blockchain also can be used to verify driver’s licenses.

 Sometimes startups in the food delivery business fail because of the lack of attention to competitors’ issues.

 Do big food delivery apps have problems too?
 Let’s find out what challenges Postmates has faced.

-Price discrepancies and unhappy customers
+Price discrepancies and unhappy customer

 Some time ago, Postmates was blamed for misleading prices.
 Several users complained that the estimate in the cart didn’t agree with the actual price when the orders were delivered.
-With a required delivery fee and a 9% service fee, some users paid twice as much as the price initially shown.
+With a required delivery fee and a 9% service fee, some users paid twice as much as the price is initially shown.
 Let’s find out how such a misunderstanding could happen.

 Apps like Postmates charge users service fees because of the need to spend big money on marketing, wages, etc. This is normal for this kind of app.
 The problem is that these fees are sometimes not that minor.
 For example, the service fees in Postmates can easily add up to more than $10 per order.